 The Reminders App class diagram shows how the app organizes reminders.
 MainGUI, FileManager, and ReminderList are key classes.
 MainGUI is the main interface.
 FileManager handles saving and loading data.
 ReminderList stores lists of reminders.
 Other classes like CreateReminderListWindow and EditReminderListWindow let users add or change reminders.
 Each part works together to make the app easy to use.

-Class Diagram Example for Virtual Graden Management
+Class Diagram Example for Virtual Garden Management

 The Garden class diagram shows various classes like Cat, Ant, AntHill, Mushroom, Main, and Background in a virtual garden.
 Each class has unique functions.
 For example, Cat and Ant have actions like move or render.
 The Main class connects all these parts, setting up and managing user interactions for a lively garden simulation.

-Class Diagram Example for Online Eduation
+Class Diagram Example for Online Education

-This diagram shows an online education system much like Microsoft Teams.
+This diagram shows an online education system that is much like Microsoft Teams.
 It has classes such as Participant, Student, Teacher, Attendance, File, Quiz, and Meeting.
 Students join meetings and check grades.
 Teachers start meetings and assign work.
 Quizzes use methods for adding and scoring.
 This setup makes managing classes and resources smoother.

 Class Diagram Example for Airport Management

-Class Diagram Example for Parking lot Management
+Class Diagram Example for Parking Lot Management

 The Parking Lot Services class diagram features ParkingLot, Vehicle, Account, and ParkingTicket.
 The ParkingLot class handles ticket creation.
 Entrance and Exit Panels are in charge of printing tickets and calculating fees.
 The Vehicle and Account classes store details about cars and user accounts.
 This helps the parking service run smoothly.